• Skip to primary navigation

 • Green beans – Did you know that these little, magical beans go beyond a delicious and crunchy snack or side?
 They’re little powerhouses for your hair, skin and nails.
 They pack a punch of vitamin K, vitamin C, folate, and silicon.

 • Garlic – Did you know garlic used to be used for its medicinal purposes more than cooking?
-This is because it contains a little bit of just about everything your body needs on the nutrients scale.
 It boosts the immune system, improves cholesterol levels, and can shorten the length of time you’re stuck with a cold!

 Thanksgiving Roasted potatoes and green beans

-1. Prep – Preheat the oven to 400 degrees.
+1. Prep – Preheat the oven to 400″F degrees.
 Slice your potatoes to a similar size as the green beans.
 Wash in cold water, drain, and dry.

 2. Season the potatoes – Add the potatoes and lightly crushed garlic to a baking sheet.
 Drizzle with olive oil and sprinkle with all the seasonings except the bay leaves.
 Toss to coat.